zomer701/blog-ai/serverless/README.md

 ## Scrape.do authentication

-- The Scrape.do crawler reads `SCRAPEDO_TOKEN` directly, or if absent, uses `SCRAPEDO_TOKEN_SECRET_ARN` to fetch the token from AWS Secrets Manager.
+- The Scrape.do crawler reads `SCRAPEDO_TOKEN` from the environment.
+Set this for local runs and in your Lambda configuration/deployment parameters.
-- In CDK we create the secret `scrapedo/token` and expose its ARN to the Lambda; set its value after deploy:
-  `aws secretsmanager put-secret-value --secret-id scrapedo/token --secret-string 'YOUR_TOKEN'`